 For dsm, Grooms and Bienert paired their raclette—a traditional alpine dish of crisp potatoes, bacon and sour gherkins—with the Boon Framboise.
 As another option, they offered the Boon two-year lambic, a spontaneously fermented barrel-aged sour beer.

 “The sourness of the lambic cuts through heavy and rich cheese dishes like this one.
 It makes you want to take another bite,” Bienert explains.
 “And that’s kind of the point of a good pairing.”

+And for after dinner?
 “It’s all about stouts for me—big stouts, with high levels of chocolate and sweetness, such as 70K, a bourbon-barrel-aged milk stout from Kentucky,” Grooms says.
 “Six ounces is plenty; just skip dessert and have one of those.”

 Tag Grandgeorge, chef-owner of French-focused Le Jardin restaurant, was among the first local chefs to match craft beer with refined food.
 His first of numerous beer-food pairing dinners, in collaboration with Knoxville-based Peace Tree Brewing Co., debuted in 2011.
 Over the years, Grandgeorge presented Peace Tree beer dinners at different times of the year to highlight the seasonality in both the food and the beer.